 You want your team to work as efficiently and effectively as possible, but it can be challenging to get a handle on how things are really going.
 A cumulative flow diagram is a visual way for you to understand your team’s work processes so that you can figure out how it can be improved.

 Is there a bottleneck in your process that you aren’t aware of?
 Are people buried under too much work?
-Or are there phases where you aren’t making the most of the capacity your team has available?
+Could your capacity and resource planning use some work?
 Discover how to use and read a cumulative flow diagram to get rid of these project obstacles.

 What is a cumulative flow diagram?

 - Cycle time: How long it takes a task to get through your process

 - Throughput: How much work your team delivers in a designated time period

 - Work in progress: What your team is actively working on

 Let’s look at a simple example.
 Perhaps your team is working off of a Kanban planner for your website redesign.
 Here’s what a cumulative flow diagram could potentially look like as more tasks are added to each column.
 You can see that each column of your board (doing, review, done, and to do/backlog) is represented on the chart:

 Kanban boards are an Agile project management tool, which means cumulative flow diagrams are particularly popular for Agile teams.
 You might even hear them referred to as Agile cumulative flow diagrams.